noflo/noflo/SPEC.md

 - In addition to JavaScript, components can be written in CoffeeScript or TypeScript

 NoFlo 2.x series goals:
-- Dataflow is implemented using Web Streams API
+- Dataflow is implemented using Web Streams API, adding backpressure support
+- Lifecycle events are implemented using eventTarget API
 - Library is published only as ES Modules
 - Library methods use Promises, not callbacks
 - Component loading and registration is done by the application calling NoFlo library